14zombies/calumcrawford.com/README.md

 $ hugo server -w
 ```

 ### Local – Docker no build
 ```sh
 docker run --rm -d -p 8000:80 --name calumcrawford.com git.14zombies.com/cal/calumcrawford.com
 ```

 ## CI/CD - Tags
-### dev
+### edge
-Published for every commit.
+The edge tag reflects the last commit of the active branch.
 Used by dev.calumcrawford.com which is runs the latest non-tagged commit.

 ### latest
-Published only for tagged commits.
+Published only for tagged commits and points to the newest tagged commit.
 Used by calumcrawford.com which runs only tagged commits.

 ## Webfinger